AnwesaRoyOfficial/Large-Language-Model-Powered-ChatBot/README.md

 query4 = text('''INSERT INTO "DatabaseTable10" ("customer_id", "name", "gender", "location") VALUES (4,  'Nicholas Tesla',   'Male',    'USA');''')
 query5 = text('''INSERT INTO "DatabaseTable10" ("customer_id", "name", "gender", "location") VALUES (5,  'Galileo Galilei',  'Male',    'Italy');''')

+3. Functionality

+The user inputs a natural language query via the UI.
+The backend (FastAPI) sends the query to the LLM via the Groq endpoint.
+The LLM interprets the query and generates a corresponding SQL query.
+The backend should execute the SQL query, retrieve the results, and return them to the user.
+The frontend displays the formatted results.